pavelshtanko/cv/README.md

 [+31655536082](tel:31655536082)

 # Shtanko Pavel - software developer

-- 9+ years hands on development experience
+- 9+ years hands-on development experience
 - Serial team and tech leader for the teams of size 3-9 people
 - Indie product developer (latest one [goandcall](https://goandcall.me))
 - Passionate software developer

 ## Technical interests
 golang, docker, container orchestration, kubernetes, helm, azure, gcp, aws, sql, nosql, ci, cd, vim, vscode, c#, .net

 ## Looking for

-A job in highly motivated technical team which solves real world problems as well as the place to share knowledge together with an opportunity to learn as much as possible.
+A job in a highly motivated technical team which solves real-world problems as well as the place to share knowledge together with an opportunity to learn as much as possible.
 Prefer the place where the development process allows you to get the feedback right away.